derekschatz/ConsulTracker/PLANNING.md

-# ConsulTracker Project Planning
+# Contraq Project Planning

 ## Project Overview
-ConsulTracker is a comprehensive consulting time tracking and invoicing application designed to help consultants manage their clients, engagements, time logs, and invoicing in one place.
+Contraq is a comprehensive consulting time tracking and invoicing application designed to help consultants manage their clients, engagements, time logs, and invoicing in one place.

 ## Architecture